Christmas Fabric Bauble – How to Make

 Step 1: Cut fabric squares

 Cut your fabric into approximately 5cm (2″) squares.
 I used pinking shears to give a nice edge and prevent the fabric from fraying.
 Do not worry if you do not have them, just use scissors.
+A little bit of raying simply gives a different effect.

 Step 2: Glue first square to ball